 Manual processes also leave lots of room for mistakes due to simple human errors like miscommunication and forgetfulness.

 By automating your contract management and compliance with a contract tracking system, you can ensure every step of the contract lifecycle happens automatically, based on a predefined process.
 This will ultimately shorten the time between different milestones and tasks.

-You can also automate requests for updated data from involved parties and alert them on any important changes.
+You can also automate contract administration such as requests for updated data from involved parties and alert them on any important changes.

 This can be particularly useful for legislative compliance such as for GDPR, where your relationship to suppliers processing your data needs to be recorded and maintained.